Reply of the Zaporozhian Cossacks: Depictions

 The image has become a well-known reference in Russian culture, parodied or emulated by other work such as political cartoons, including Members of Duma drafting a reply to Stolypin and Soviet leaders write the letter of defiance to George Curzon, seen below.
 It is also referenced in other works, such as both the 2009 Russian film Taras Bulba, which depicts the scene itself, and the American film of the same name (which includes the painting in its opening credits); both are adaptations of a historical novella by that name, though the novella does not include the scene.

 Beyond Russia, the painting is frequently used as a symbol or metonymy for Cossacks in general.
 The "Cossacks" expansion to the video game Europa Universalis IV adapted the text of the reply for its trailer and included artwork based on the original painting, the game Cossacks: European Wars has the central detail of the picture in its logo, and the game Cossacks 3 has the painting as the background of the main menu.

 The text has inspired several adaptations; most notable is probably the French versification by Guillaume Apollinaire, included as "Réponse des Cosaques Zaporogues au Sultan de Constantinople" as part of his poem "La Chanson du mal-aimé", in his 1913 collection Alcools.
 This version was set to music by Dmitri Shostakovich in his Symphony No. 14, amongst other poets, and by French singer-songwriter Léo Ferré, in a full oratorio on La Chanson du mal-aimé in 1953.

 Not all treatment of the painting has been positive.
-Particularly, art critic Clement Greenberg's influential 1939 essay Avant-Garde and Kitsch selected Repin's painting as an example of "kitsch".
+Dwight Macdonald called it "kitsch" in an article in the Partisan Review, writing "Why after all should ignorant peasants prefer Repin (a leading exponent of Russian academic kitsch in painting) to Picasso, whose abstract technique is at least as relevant to their own primitive folk art as is the former's realistic style?
+No, if the masses crowd into the Tretyakov (Moscow's museum of contemporary Russian art: kitsch), it is largely because they have been conditioned to shun 'formalism' and to admire 'socialist realism.'"
+Art critic Clement Greenberg subsequently popularized Macdonald's phrasing in an influential 1939 essay, "Avant-Garde and Kitsch".

+Painter Vassily Nesterenko made a version of the painting in 2017 featuring modern Russian soldiers in Syria, while French photographer Émeric Lhuisset made a photographic version of the painting in 2023 featuring modern Ukrainian Army soldiers.
+Lhuisset donated a print of the photograph to the Kherson Regional Art Museum, which had been looted by Russian troops in 2022.
+Russia considers the painting to be an example of Russian heritage, while Ukraine considers it to be Ukrainian.